DarshanAjudiya7/DarshanAjudiya7/README.md

 <body>

   <div class="quote-box">
-    “Code is like humor.
+    ⭐ “Code is like humor.
 When you have to explain it, it’s bad.”
-    <span class="quote-author">— Cory House</span>
+    <span class="quote-author">— Cory House ⭐</span>
   </div>

 </body>